 Get an extra strong cup of ginger tea into your body 3-4x per day at the onset of sickness.
 This way you have the best chance of clearing the virus out, before it gets in.

-One of the things you may immediately notice is that a strong ginger tea is going to make you sweat.
+One of the things you may immediately notice is that a strong ginger tea may make you sweat.
 That’s the reaction we’re looking for.
-If you’re not sweating, it’s not strong enough.
+If you’re not heating up, it’s not strong enough.

 As the virus continues doing its thing spreading around the world, it’s imperative that you do your thing to keep your body happy and healthy.